kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>But there are lots of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
 So the bootcampers are needed; therefore, these algo tests are needed.</p>

-<p>Now, it must be said that some EXCELLENT coders are coming out of bootcamps.
+<p>A quick side-note: it must be said that some EXCELLENT coders are coming out of bootcamps.
 I know of two bootcamp grads that got hired by Spotify, one of the hardest places to get a job.</p>

 <p>And Noam Sauer-Utley is a bootcamp grad who's written some of the BEST JavaScript algorithms explanations I've ever read.
 Read more of her stuff <a href="https://medium.com/@noamsauerutley">here</a>.</p>

-<p>If you want to prepare for these tests from a JS standpoint, <a href="https://www.codewars.com/">Codewars</a> is probably the easiest free resource right now. <a href="https://www.geeksforgeeks.org/">Geeks for Geeks</a> is next and is also free...a bit more structured towards the tests.</p>
+<p>Back to the algorithm tests: If you want to study for them, <a href="https://www.codewars.com/">Codewars</a> is the easiest free resource. <a href="https://www.geeksforgeeks.org/">Geeks for Geeks</a> is next and is also free...a bit more structured towards the tests.</p>

 <p><a href="https://www.hackerrank.com/">HackerRank</a> is free and is probably the closest representation of what an algo test looks like.
 Lots of the tests I took for interviews were on HackerRank.</p>